microtobe/cakephp-plugin-LogTools/README.md

 HOW TO
 ------

+1.Move all files to app/Plugin/LogTools/

-1.Add plugin in bootstrap.php.
+2.Add plugin in bootstrap.php.
 	CakePlugin::load('LogTools');

-2.Config tools in AppController.php.
+3.Config tools in AppController.php.
 	/**
 	 * enable:This is a switch.
 	 * threshold(unit:ms):Sql time more than threshold to be loged.